 9. Add users that exist in your organization by typing or pasting their email addresses and confirming through selecting the '+ Add user' button.
 They will appear under 'Users added' and can, if needed, be removed by clicking '🗑️' next to their name.

 💡 If a warning message is displayed, this means that the email address cannot be attributed to an existing author or user account in your organization.
 Follow the steps below to add new user accounts in the Admin console.

 A step-by-step guide to adding new user accounts in the Admin Console

 1. As an admin, access the Admin Console by clicking on your username in the right-hand side corner of your BRYTER Dashboard and selecting 'Admin Console'

 2. In the side menu, click '👤 Users' to view the users section.

 3. There, you can select '+ New user' to set up a new user account.
 Type or paste the user's first and last name, their email address, and optionally, set a temporary password.
 Under 'Role', select 'User'.
 Unlike admins and authors, users only have front-facing access to modules.
 While they can use a module, they cannot make changes or amendments, i.e. 'build modules'.

 Single sign-on (SSO) with SAML integration

-If SSO is enabled on your tenant, these users need to be mapped in your active directory.
-These users can be added in 'Select internal users' once they activated their user account.
+If SSO is enabled on your tenant, these users need to be mapped in your active directory (outside of BRYTER).
+Afterwards, these users can be added in 'Select internal users' once they activated their user account.
 Please contact your internal admin for support in adding users to your active directory.

 💡 For more guidance on how to set up the SAML integration in Azure AD, please refer to our article ⚙ How to set up single sign-on (SSO) with SAML integration and Azure AD